hoang-ho/Microservices-Web-App/README.md

 ```
 $ curl --request GET http://localhost:5004/search/distributed-systems
 {
-    "Books": [
-        {
+    "items": {
-            "id": 1,
-            "title": "How to get a good grade in 677 in 20 minutes a day.",
+        "How to get a good grade in 677 in 20 minutes a day.": 1,
-            "topic": "distributed systems"
-        },
-        {
-            "id": 2,
-            "title": "RPCs for Dummies.",
+        "RPCs for Dummies.": 2
-            "topic": "distributed systems"
     }
-    ]
 }
 ```
 ```
 $ curl --request GET http://localhost:5004/search/graduate-school
 {
-    "Books": [
-        {
+    "items": {
-            "id": 3,
+        "Cooking for the Impatient Graduate Student.": 4,
-            "title": "Xen and the Art of Surviving Graduate School.",
+        "Xen and the Art of Surviving Graduate School.": 3
-            "topic": "graduate school"
-        },
-        {
-            "id": 4,
-            "title": "Cooking for the Impatient Graduate Student.",
-            "topic": "graduate school"
     }
-    ]
 }
 ```